ultrazohm/ultrazohm_sw/docs/source/general/how_to_guides/how_to_set_encoder_offset/how_to_set_encoder_offset.rst

 This method yields good results for determining the encoder offset but requires a test-bench machine.

+.. tikz:: Measurement results of Heidrive HDM06-005 based on the control value of the d- and q-axis PI-controller with constant speed :math:`n=1000 min^{-1}`
+   :include: external_driven_full.tex
+   :align: center
+   :xscale: 50

+.. tikz:: Measurement results of Heidrive HDM06-005 based on the control value of the d- and q-axis PI-controller with constant speed :math:`n=1000 min^{-1}`
+   :include: external_driven_full_focus.tex
+   :align: center
+   :xscale: 50

 Flux-based (without test-bench machine)
 =======================================